 Wild pigs are omnivorous (eating all kinds of foods, both plants and animals) and feed by rooting with their broad snouts.
 They may cause disturbance of the soil and ground cover vegetation and leave the area looking like a plowed field.

 Trying to prevent wild pigs from coming onto your property is usually futile, but adequate fencing can keep them out of small yards and gardens.
 On private property, nuisance pigs may be trapped using pens with trap doors and baited with acorns or old corn.
 Trapped animals may not be released on public land, and can only be released on private property with landowner permission.
-See the Florida Department of Agriculture and Consumer Services' Regulations for Trapping and Transporting Feral Swine .
+See the Florida Department of Agriculture and Consumer Services' Regulations for Transporting Feral Swine .

 Wild pigs are legally defined as wildlife and are the second-most popular, large animal hunted in Florida (second only to the white-tailed deer).

 On private property with landowner permission, wild pigs may be trapped and hunted year round using any legal to own rifle, shotgun, crossbow, bow, pistol or air gun (including airbow).
 There is no size or bag limit, and you may harvest either sex.
 Also, no hunting license is required.
 A gun and light at night permit is not required to take wild hogs with a gun and light on private lands with landowner permission.

 Florida's Limited Entry/Quota Hunt Programs offer quality public hunting opportunities and prevent overcrowding, while controlling the harvest of game on wildlife management areas.